robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-happiness-lessons-from-a-new-science.markdown

 # If you're so rich, why aren't you happy?

 Since 1972 Americans have been asked whether they are satisfied with their financial position.
-Although real income per head has neaerly doubled, the  proportion of people who say they are pretty well satisfied with their financial situation has actually fallen. (pg.
+Although real income per head has nearly doubled, the  proportion of people who say they are pretty well satisfied with their financial situation has actually fallen. (pg.
 42)

 The only situation where we might willingly accept a pay cut is when others are doing the same. (pg.
 44)

 At the extreme we have the Russian peasant whose neighbor has a cow.
 When God asks how he can help, the peasant replies, "Kill the cow." (pg.
 45)

 If I work harder and raise my income, I make other people less happy.
-But when I decide how much to work, I do not take this "pollution" nto account. so I will tend to work more than is socially efficient -- and so will everyone else. (pg.
+But when I decide how much to work, I do not take this "pollution" into account. so I will tend to work more than is socially efficient -- and so will everyone else. (pg.
 47)

 A dollar rise in experienced income causes a rise of at least forty cents in "required income." (pg.
 49)

 People do underestimate this process of habituation: As a result, our life can get distorted towards working and making money, and away from other pursuits. (pg.
 49)

 Among rich countries, people in the United States work the longest hours.
 In most countries and at most times in history, as people have become richer they have chosen to work less.
-Over the last fifty yers Europeans have continued this pattern and hous of work have fallen sharply, but not in the United States. (pg.
+Over the last fifty years Europeans have continued this pattern and hours of work have fallen sharply, but not in the United States. (pg.
 50)

 # So what does make us happy?